serendipityerr/Homepage/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-Hi, I'm a 4th-year CS undergraduate at School of Information and Technology at ShanghaiTech University.
+Hi, I'm a 1st-year CS Master student at School of Information and Technology at ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io/).
 My research interests includes computer vision and machine learning.
 My current research focus is on Deep Generative Models such as **Diffusion Bridge Models** and **Flow Matching**.

 I have published more than 1 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=YUULLMoAAAAJ'>google scholar citations <strong><span id='total_cit'>0+</span></strong></a>.